 Harry's t-shirt shivered into a close-fitted, dark shirt and his worn, faded, stained jeans tightened into sea-green chinos.
 'Is that permanent, or…?'

 'Voila.'
-Fleur clapped her hands together, then plucked her hat from atop her head and pointed it at a small cluster of tables in a sun-drenched corner.
+Fleur clapped her hands together, plucking her hat from atop her head and pointing it at a small cluster of tables in a sun-drenched corner.
 'Lucca has a lovely piazza.'